 This section of the article does not survey everything written in the SFFA opinions but rather provides a comprehensive account of the rationales the justices count as permissible for allowing race-conscious admission policies and the distinct values that the justices attributed to affirmative action in college admissions.
 It shows that while ostensibly recognizing the educational benefits of diversity as the sole interest that can justify the use of race in admissions, the majority also renders this rationale unworkable.
 The dissenters, in contrast, no longer adhere to the narrow utilitarian interest in diversity and instead remind universities, businesses, the United States government, and the public at large that the state’s interest in racial diversity reflects a much broader aspiration rooted in America’s past of racial discrimination and is vital for America’s future as a multiracial democracy.

-Chief Justice Roberts wrote the opinion of the Court, in which all six conservative justices joined.
-Race-conscious admission policies in higher education, the Chief Justice declares, are discriminatory and unconstitutional: “Eliminating racial discrimination means eliminating all of it.”
-He then clarifies that college admissions programs may take race into consideration to enable applicants to demonstrate—for example, in their application essays—how their racial background influenced their character in a manner that has a tangible impact on the university.
+Chief Justice Roberts delivered the opinion of the Court, in which all six conservative justices joined.
+Race-conscious admission policies in higher education, the Chief Justice declared, are discriminatory and unconstitutional: “Eliminating racial discrimination means eliminating all of it.”
+He then specified that college admissions programs may take race into consideration to enable applicants to demonstrate—for example, in their application essays—how their racial background influenced their character in a manner that has a tangible impact on the university.
 Even then, however, schools may not use race in determining admissions: A student “must be treated based on his or her experiences as an individual—not on the basis of race,” Roberts wrote.
 The majority ruling effectively, though not explicitly, overturned Bakke, Grutter, and Fisher, in which the Court upheld the use of race in admission policies as one of several factors that may be considered in order to achieve a diverse student body.
 Justices Thomas, Alito, Gorsuch, Kavanaugh, and Coney Barrett joined the Chief Justice’s opinion.
 The Court’s three liberal justices dissented.
 Justices Sotomayor and Jackson both wrote dissenting opinions, with which Justice Kagan joined.
-“Today, this Court stands in the way and rolls back decades of precedent and momentous progress,” Justice Sotomayor writes, adding that “[b]ecause the majority’s judgment stunts that progress without any basis in law, history, logic, or justice, I dissent.”
+“Today, this Court stands in the way and rolls back decades of precedent and momentous progress,” Justice Sotomayor stated, adding that “[b]ecause the majority’s judgment stunts that progress without any basis in law, history, logic, or justice, I dissent.”

 The Court, examining the constitutionality of race-conscious affirmative action as it did in previous cases, applied a two-step test of strict scrutiny, asking whether the specific admissions policies were used in (1) a narrowly tailored manner to achieve (2) a compelling state interest.
 The Chief Justice emphasized that it was not overruling Bakke, ostensibly accepting diversity as a compelling state interest that may justify the use of race in university admissions; at the same time finding that the universities’ admissions programs were not narrowly tailored.
 A close reading of the opinions in this case, however, reveals that the majority actually deviates from precedent and that the justices are also deeply divided as to which, if any, compelling state interest can justify the use of race in admission policies in 2023.
 Thus, SSFA represents the first time since challenges to race-conscious affirmative actions were brought before the Court in Bakke that the justices were divided not only on “how” to design affirmative action in a permissible way but also on “why” affirmative action should count as constitutionally permissible in the first place.